 Account Access Limitations

-- You may not share your account or password with anyone, except that if you are a parent or guardian, you may permit one (1) minor child to use the account instead of you (in which case you may not use that Account at the same time, and you are liable for activies conducted by the minor child.
+- You may not share your account or password with anyone, except if you are a parent or guardian, in which case you may permit one minor child to use the account instead of you.
+You may not use that account at the same time, and you are liable for activies conducted by the minor child.

 You are responsible for maintaining the confidentiality of your user name and password.
 You are responsible for all uses of your user name and password, even if you don't authorize them.
 Security of your account is your responsibility.

-Third party user interfaces (Third Party UIs) are very popular in World of Warcraft.
-The use of a Third Party UI can also be risky.
+Third party user interfaces (UIs) are very popular in World of Warcraft.
+The use of a Third Party UI can be risky.
 Blizzard is not responsible for the damage that may occur from your use of a Third Party UI.

 Regaining Control of a Compromised Account

 If you believe the security of the account you use has been compromised, take the following steps:

 When an account is reported or its security appears to have been compromised, we will disable access to the account while we conduct an investigation.
 Once we are confident that account access privileges have been restored to the registered user (and only the registered user), we will reenable access to the account.

 While we will attempt to restore any items/gold missing from the account, we cannot guarantee that lost items/gold will be reimbursed.